 Once the design has been built, a testing and verification phase is needed to ensure that the design specifications and implementation match the needed functionality.
 This verification requires testing the product in each mode of operation and can require a significant amount of time depending on the complexity of the device.
-Most of our development projects plan on one spin of the product to create a high-quality production ready design.
+Most of our development projects plan on one revision of the design to create a high-quality production ready product.
 Later when the product is shipping to customers, testing is performed as part of the production process.
 Each device is tested to ensure that only quality products are shipped to your customers.
 For additional information on testing see Common Errors Transferring Products to Test.

 The key to any successful collaboration is trust.
 Trust is built on continued investment in clear communication to achieve shared understanding and is maintained on mutual verification of goals, actions, and outcomes.